Pride (In the Name of Love): Live performances

 U2 performed the song, along with "City of Blinding Lights", to upwards of 400,000 people on 18 January 2009 at the We Are One concert at the Lincoln Memorial to celebrate the upcoming inauguration of Barack Obama.
 At the end of the performance Bono asked the audience to sing for King's dream, saying it was "not just an American dream; also an Irish dream, a European dream, an African dream", before referencing it to the Israeli–Palestinian conflict and saying that it was "an Israeli dream, and also a Palestinian dream."
 The performance of "Pride" closed off with Bono quoting part of King's speech "I Have a Dream," saying "Let freedom ring!
 Let freedom ring!
 Let freedom ring!
 Every village, every hamlet, every state, every city.
-Let freedom ring!" before seguing into "City of Blinding Lights."
+Let freedom ring!" before segueing into "City of Blinding Lights."
 Bassist Adam Clayton later said "We were scratching our heads going, 'How does an Irish band get invited to play at the Presidential Inauguration?'
 Our way in was through a song like 'Pride'.
 It allowed Obama's people to express the connection without being too overt.
 It was one of those moments where you know the world is watching, but a healthy amount of anxiety gets your mojo working."

+During a live concert in Las Vegas on 9 October 2023, Bono dedicated a rendition of the song to the hundreds of young Israelis who lost their lives in a massacre orchestrated by Hamas terrorists at the Nova Sukkot music festival two days prior.
+The song's bridge was modified to address the event, with the lines 'Early morning, October 7 / The sun rises in the desert sky / Stars of David, they took your life / But they could not take your pride.'